thiagoh/tsv-to-markdown/README.md

 * Supports table headers
 * Automatically encodes HTML critical entities to avoid script injection or display issues
 * Copy results either as HTML table code suitable for web pages or as HTML element for pasting into rich text clients
+* Works also with direct copy-paste from Excel

 Click on image for larger screenshots